NimoKwarkye/stats_tool_repo/README.md

 ### User Interface

-EasyML has three main windows on launch.
+**NodeMind** has three main windows on launch.
 Thus, Plots window for visualization, Logs window for events update, and the Editor for creating and editing nodes (see Figure below).
 Windows sizes and positions can be adjusted to suit needs.

 ![user interface](./assets/screenshots/clustering_exp.png)